Towards a Rigorous Statistical Analysis of Empirical Password Datasets: Theoretical Upper/Lower Bounds

+We can also view the lower bound from Corollary \ref{crl:bound2} as denoting the success rate of a hybrid attacker i.e., an attacker who has obtained a cracked/leaked passwords $D_1$ and runs the hybrid attack described above will crack $h_{M^*}'(D_1,D_2,G)$ of the remaining passwords in $D_2$ within $G$ guesses.
+Corollary~\ref{crl:bound2-lambdaSG} lower bounding $\lambda(S,G)$ using Corollary \ref{crl:bound2} is in \fullversion{the full version \cite{fullversion}.}{Appendix~\ref{app:lambdaSG}.}

-\subsection{Upper And Lower bounds Using Linear Programming}
+\subsection{Upper And Lower Bounds Using Linear Programming}

-In the previous section we showed how to use a password cracking model $M$ to extend our prior sampling based lower bound on $\lambda_G$ when $G > \mathbf{Distinct}(S)$.
-However, if the password cracking model $M$ is not guess efficient it is still possible that the lower bound will (temporarily) plateau at $G = \mathbf{Distinct}(S)$.
 In this section we propose a different approach to generate upper and lower bounds using linear programming which is inspired by work of Valiant and Valiant~\cite{valiant2017estimating}.
-As we will see in our empirical analysis these LP bounds tend to be tighter when the guessing number is large though the bounds are slightly worse when $G \ll \mathbf{Distinct}(S)$.
+As we will see in our empirical analysis these LP bounds tend to be tighter when the guessing number is large though the bounds are slightly worse when the guessing number $G$ is smaller i.e., $G \ll \mathbf{Distinct}(S)$.

-Intuitively, we derive our upper (resp. lower) bounds by designing a linear program to find a distribution $\mathcal{P}$ that maximizes (resp. minimizes) $\lambda_G$ subject to various consistency constraints that uses our sample $S$ to restrict the set of feasible distributions $\mathcal{P}$.
-One of the first tasks will be to identify useful consistency constraints that should hold with high probability over the selection of $S$.
-This ensures that with high probability (whp) the actual password distribution is in our feasible set.
+Intuitively, we derive our upper (resp. lower) bounds by designing a linear program to find a distribution $\mathcal{P}'$ that maximizes (resp. minimizes) $\lambda_G'$ subject to various consistency constraints derived from our sample $S \leftarrow \mathcal{P}^n$.
+To simplify our exposition it is helpful to begin with a simplifying assumption that the probability distribution $\mathcal{P}$ can be represented as a histogram $h_1,\ldots, h_{\ell}$ over a finite probability mesh $X=\{x_1,\ldots,x_{\ell}\}$ i.e., there are exactly $h_i$ passwords in the support of the distribution which have probability exactly $x_i$.
+We will later show how this simplifying assumption can be removed.